paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.5.1 =
 Fixed currency issue
-Fix for using an empty payment description
+Added fix for using an empty payment description
 = 3.5.0 =
 Updated SDK
 Using local images for payment methods